Top Challenges for Embedded Analytics and How to Overcome Them

 Solution: Change is inevitable.
 In the future, embedded analytics tools and technologies must and will continue to evolve along with the organizations and users that use them.
 The level of change is difficult, no matter what the benefits of modern embedded analytics solutions are.

 Fortunately, modern BI and embedded analytics platforms are making the shift a lot easier.
 For example, they can:

 - Configured to multiple users, no matter each user’s role or technical proficiency

-- Vendors are in continuous release schedule to keep up with new trends and technologies
+- Vendors are on continuous release schedules to keep up with new trends and technologies

 4. Existence of Internal Analytics Tools

 Even if your businesses don’t have integrated analytics, it is very likely that you use some form of reporting.
 Be it a free online tool such as Data Studio or Superset, a database created by your analysts’ team, or some basic internal tool made by your developers.

 If that is the case, you’re probably thinking that you already have a tool that can take care of your business’ data needs, and you find paying for any other solution pointless.